cervejaria-ambev/safety/README.md

 ## Importante Notes

-:arrow_right: The dataset **DOES NOT** reflect facts.
+:heavy_exclamation_mark: The dataset **DOES NOT** reflect facts.
 All data was changed with simulated values.

-:arrow_right: Algorithm Choice
+:heavy_exclamation_mark: Algorithm Choice

 Through the development process we tried several machine learning algorithms, such as random forest, Support vector clustering (SVC), Artificial neural networks (ANN).
 The best fit for our model according all data we used was the XPTO.